EstebanBorai/semvercomp/README.md

 ```

 #### `GreaterVersion(versions []string) string`
-`GreaterVersion` receives a slice of versions and returs the `Greater` version.
+`GreaterVersion` receives a slice of versions and returns the `Greater` version.

 ```go
 versions := []string{